On IslamisM and Woke-Islamism

 Dyab Abou Jahjah

-The fault of both logics is that they are oversimplifications that make 'Islam' and 'Muslims' a monolithic item.
-The first camp sees 'Islam' as an ideology of conquest and 'the Muslims' as agents of that ideology, the second camp sees 'Islam' as a religion of peace and 'Muslims' a community of victims of Islamophobia.
+The flaw in both logics is that they are oversimplifications that turn 'Islam' and 'Muslims' into a monolithic thing.
+The first camp sees 'Islam' as an ideology of conquest and 'Muslims' as agents of that ideology, the second camp sees 'Islam' as a religion of peace and 'Muslims' as a community of victims of Islamophobia.

-At the same time, we must emphasize that there is a political movement that sees in Islam not only a religion - a combination of ritual, moral and spiritual guidelines - but also a political blueprint for society.
+At the same time, we must emphasise that there is a political movement that sees in Islam not only a religion - a combination of ritual, moral and spiritual guidelines - but also a political blueprint for society.
 We call this movement political Islam or Islamism.

-This synergy between Islamism and extreme progressivism can be called woke Islamism.
+This synergy between Islamism and extreme progressivism can be called "woke Islamism".
 It has been a growing trend in recent years.
 Woke Islamists can now be found in left-wing and progressive political parties in Flanders and Brussels.
 Within the ranks of these parties, they are part of the most radical progressive wing.